Join a guided tour of the permanent collection, on Saturdays and Sundays at 3 pm.

 With Arp, he attended the Kongress der Konstructivisten in Weimar in 1922.
-There Schwitters met The van Doesburg, whose De Stijl principles influenced his work.
+There Schwitters met Theo van Doesburg, whose De Stijl principles influenced his work.
 Schwitters’s Dada activities included his Merz-Matineen and Merz-Abende at which he presented his poetry.
 From 1923 to 1932, he published the magazine Merz.
-About 1923, the artist started to make his first Merzbau, a fantastic structure he built over a number of years; the Merzbau grew to occupy much of his Hannover studio.
+In around 1923, the artist began creating his first Merzbau, a fantastical structure he built over a number of years, which grew to occupy much of his Hannover studio.
 During this period, he also worked in typography.
-Schwitters was included in the exhibition Abstrakte und surrealistische Malerei und Plastik at the Kunsthaus Zürich in 1929.
+Schwitters was included in the Abstrakte und surrealistische Malerei und Plastik exhibition at the Kunsthaus Zürich in 1929.
 The artist contributed to the Parisian review Cercle et Carré in 1930.
-In 1932, he joined the Paris-based Abstraction-Création group and wrote for their organ of the same name.
+In 1932, he joined the Paris-based Abstraction-Création group and wrote for the eponymous magazine.
 He participated in the Cubism and Abstract Art and Fantastic Art, Dada, Surrealism exhibitions of 1936 at the Museum of Modern Art, New York.

-The Nazi regime banned Schwitters’s work as “degenerate art” in 1937.
-This year, the artist fled to Lysaker, Norway, where he constructed a second Merzbau.
+The Nazi regime labelled Schwitters’s work “degenerate art” in 1937.
+The same year, the artist fled to Lysaker, Norway, where he constructed a second Merzbau.
 After the German invasion of Norway in 1940, Schwitters escaped to Great Britain, where he was interned for over a year.
-He settled in London following his release, but moved to Little Langdale in the Lake District in 1945.
+He settled in London following his release but moved to Little Langdale in the Lake District in 1945.
 There, helped by a stipend from the Museum of Modern Art, he began work on a third Merzbau in 1947.
 The project was left unfinished when Schwitters died on January 8, 1948, in Kendal, England.